Feashliaa/fastapi-agent-orchestrator/README.md

 ## Model notes

 Tested end-to-end against OpenAI's `gpt-5.4-nano-2026-03-17`: a full `all` run on a small FastAPI codebase typically costs under $0.15 and converges in 30–50 total iterations across the three modes.
 Weaker models (e.g. `gpt-4o-mini`) occasionally get stuck in syntax-fixup loops; stronger reasoning models produce noticeably cleaner output.
-Anthropic's Sonnet tier is the reference target for highest-quality results.
+Anthropic's Sonnet tier is the reference target for highest-quality results, but no Anthropic agent was truly tested.

 ## Out of scope